Steppenwolf 2023

 After Lychen with no more goals but 'let's get this done' our mood starts to dip.
 Grinding away on sandy double track, with the finish line still many hours away, the route starts to kick our butts.
 We roll up to a series of disused aircraft hangars and find Rachel sitting inside one of them.

 With morale topped up we set off on the final 80km, which tick by faster than the last few hours.
-As we approach Berlin the route started to feel more familiar to Jack who often cycles the trails around the city.
+As we approach Berlin the route starts to feel more familiar to Jack who often cycles the trails around the city.
 He picks up pace as he anticipates every twist, turn, and downed tree.

 Crossing the finish line at 21.10 we’re greeted by Markus who puts the final stamp in our brevet cards.
 3 days, 13 hours.